 The Town has involved the public during the process of drafting the CWMP, with a committee named the WRAC, which was staffed by eight citizens and three Town Councilors.
-Their meetings and workshops were conducted in the Town Council Meeting room and televised for the general public to be able to witness what was occurring.
-Public engagement in the planning process is discussed further in Section 4.
+Their meetings and workshops were conducted in the Town Council Meeting room and televised and available on video on demand, for the general public to be able to witness what was occurring.
+Further public engagement in the planning process is discussed in detail in Section 4.